 The Association welcomes scholars interested in reflecting on the current state of iconographic method and its interdisciplinary commitments, across various settings and media, whether concerned with the persistence of traditional belief systems and forms (especially in relation to culture, mythology and religion with the emergence of novel formats, such as the emblem and related symbolic practices or philosophical premises.

-In commemoration of our 30th anniversary, ATSAH plans to offer two awards: one prize for the best article by an emerging scholar (no higher than Associate level).
+ATSAH offers two awards: one prize for the best article by an emerging scholar (no higher than Associate level).
 The topic may range from classical to Pre-Raphaelite art, reflecting the aims of ATSAH.
-The second is a small travel grant for junior scholar presenting a paper an ATSAH session.
+The second is a small travel grant for junior scholar presenting a paper at an ATSAH session.
 The board of ATSAH selects these awards.